Skip to main content

 Exchange Integration

-Linking Gunbot to your chosen exchange is straightforward.
-In config.js, add your exchange details under the exchange section.
+To link Gunbot to your exchange, add the exchange details under the exchange section in config.js.
 Example for Binance:

 "binance": {